 “The term ‘Canadian’ erases the importance of cultural identity.
 It’s homogeneous, meant to be inclusive I guess, but actually diminishes our ability to value culture in all its forms,” Gosnell-Myers says.
 She says that learning about my ancestors—the good and the bad—is part of the very important task of disrupting my Canadian identity.
 “There’s a lot of lessons in decolonization but it always starts with one’s self,” she says.

 The truth is, I’m a Canadian settler by way of England and Sweden.
 I live on the unceded and occupied territories of the Musqueam, Squamish and Tsleil-Waututh First Nations in a city often called Vancouver.

 Admittedly, eating meatballs in a furniture store is an embarrassingly superficial way to connect to my ancestral homeland.
 But Gosnell-Myers says food is a good place to start.
 When settlers learn about their own ancestral food practices, it may give them a springboard for understanding the Indigenous histories in Canada.
 And even as we enter another season in the pandemic, the importance of my trips to Ikea’s cafeteria surprise me.
 A lunch there is the only meal I have eaten at an indoor restaurant.

-Last year, I ended up spending the first two hours of our solstice party alone, twirling around in my tiny kitchen.
+I ended up spending the first two hours of our solstice party alone, twirling around in my tiny kitchen.
 The party was a success, but I won’t do it again—at least not until I have more space and at least three helpers.
 And anyway, I’m moving beyond meatballs.
-I have been learning more about the badass martyr Sankta Lucia and plan to learn and sing the Swedish songs that celebrate her this year.
+I have been learning more about the badass martyr Sankta Lucia and plan to learn and sing the Swedish songs that celebrate her.
 But of course, I will always cherish the Ikea cafeteria.